Leggi questo post in: Italiano

 How to make a cap sleeve t shirt

-1. Iron the fabric and fold it in half, wrong sides facing.
+1. Iron the fabric and fold it in half, right sides facing.
 Make sure that the greatest stretch goes parallel to the fold. (top)

 3. Fold the T-shirt you’re using as a guide in half so that you can locate the center back of the neck opening.
 Mark it with a pin.